adobe/griffon-plugin-bridge/README.md

 ##### receiveSelectedEvents

-Project Griffon UI sends events selected from the result of a plugin calling `selectEvents` on the bridge.
+Project Griffon UI sends an array of events uuids selected from the result of a plugin calling `selectEvents` on the bridge.

 ## Scripts